 | Operational Challenges | Clustered weekend turnovers | Frequent check-ins/outs, diverse guest needs |

 A hybrid approach often works best to balance revenue and occupancy.
-For instance, property owners in Nova Scotia frequently combine weekend and weekday strategies.
-During the summer tourist season, coastal properties might enforce minimum stays on weekends to capture peak demand.
-In contrast, during slower shoulder seasons, they might switch to flexible weekday pricing to maintain steady bookings.
+During summer tourist season, coastal properties might enforce minimum stays on weekends to capture peak demand.
+During slower shoulder seasons, they might switch to flexible weekday pricing for steady bookings.

-Your property’s location and type play a big role in determining the right strategy.
-For example, urban properties in Halifax near business hubs often benefit from weekday-focused strategies, catering to corporate travellers and conference attendees.
-In contrast, rural properties along the coast tend to thrive with weekend strategies, especially during the tourist season.
+Property location and type significantly influence the right strategy.
+Urban Halifax properties near business hubs often benefit from weekday-focused strategies serving corporate travelers and conference attendees.
+Rural coastal properties thrive with weekend strategies, especially during tourist season.

 Nova Scotia Regulations and Best Practices